 Avoiding smoking

-Visiting your dentist immediately upon any signs of loosening or damage to the implant.
+Visiting your dentist immediately upon any signs of loosening or damage to the dental implant.

 Yes, dental implants can be replaced.
 It some occasions they may need to be if the mouth undergoes significant damage or trauma.
 On rare circumstances the mouth may react negatively or even reject the implant, forcing the dentist to either remove or replace it.